nuntin/n8n-email-lead-collector/README.md

 # 📧 Email Lead Collector (n8n)

 This automation flow allows you to scrape emails from any list of websites and export the result as a downloadable CSV file.

 ✅ Built using official n8n nodes only
 ✅ No OAuth / external API required
 ✅ No community nodes used

 ---

 ## 🧩 Features

 - Input list of website URLs
-- Scrape email addresses from HTML
+- Scrape email addresses from HTML content
 - Filter duplicate & invalid emails
 - Export result as CSV to `./emails.csv`
 - Works on n8n v1.94.1 and above